ASI Standards Revision Hub

 ASI Standards Revision: the What, Why and How

-ASI’s continued ambition, as it reaches its 10th anniversary is to drive responsible production, sourcing and stewardship in the global aluminium value chain.
+ASI’s continued ambition is to drive responsible production, sourcing and stewardship in the global aluminium value chain.
 Regular revisions of our standards and certification program are key, if we are to enable continuous improvement in the sector.

 Since 2022 our Guidance and other supporting documents have gone through frequent updates to support implementation, reflect new regulatory frameworks, clarify key issues and incorporate new resources.